DollhouseMCP/.github/profile/README.md

 **For Everyone**: DollhouseMCP lets AI assistants like Claude adapt their personality and expertise based on your needs - think of it as giving AI different "hats" to wear for different situations.

-**For Developers**: A production-ready MCP server implementation with 23+ tools for complete persona lifecycle management, following Anthropic's Model Context Protocol specification.
+**For Developers**: A production-ready MCP server implementation with 47 MCP tools for complete persona lifecycle management, following Anthropic's Model Context Protocol specification.

 **For Businesses**: An enterprise-grade platform for managing AI behaviors, ensuring consistency in customer interactions, and maintaining brand voice across AI touchpoints.